corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ## Introducing JsonAny

-So we've now seen a simple example of roundtripping our JSON data to- and from- our generated type system.
+So we've now seen a simple example of roundtripping our JSON data to-and-from our generated types.

 One thing I mentioned earlier was that you don't have to go via `JsonDocument` to get JSON text deserialized into our generated types.
 There is a a type in the `Corvus.Json.ExtendedTypes` library called `Corvus.Json.JsonAny`.
-This represents any JSON value, and it has a family of static methods called `Parse()`, used for parsing JSON text.
+This represents any JSON value, and it has a family of `static` methods called `Parse()`, used for parsing JSON text.
 These are analogous to `JsonDocument.Parse()`.

 We can go ahead and replace these two lines: